 She enjoys spending time with her family, going to museums, traveling, and attending her son Elijah’s sporting events and Durham Bulls baseball games.

 Jeff Danner began serving on the OWASA Board on July 1, 2015 as an appointee of the Town of Chapel Hill.
-He chairs the Board's Finance Committee and serves on the Human Resources Committee.
+He serves on the Board's Finance Committee and Human Resources Committee.

 Mr. Danner is a chemical engineer with over 20 years of experience including senior management positions with global responsibility in the chemical, pharmaceutical and wastewater treatment industries.